skoyama427/BayesianGLM/README.md

 ### How to use
 #### Installation
-1. Clone or download repository and make OUTPUT and DATA directory in the repository directory.
+1. Clone or download repository and create OUTPUT and DATA directory in the repository directory.
 2. Download datafiles(.cef) to DATA directory from [the authors repository](https://github.com/linnarsson-lab/ipynb-lamanno2016/tree/master/data).
 Note: If you use UNIX, these procedure are automated in init.sh.